-Irrespective of these triggers / underlying conditions, there are natural and non-natural ways you could reduce menstrual cramps because life can’t always be on hold and smiles at bay.
-After all, our period showed up.
+Irrespective of these triggers/underlying conditions, there are natural and non-natural ways you could reduce menstrual cramps because life can’t always be on hold and smiles at bay just because your period showed up.

 All cramp relief methods do at least one of the following: reduce inflammation, limit prostaglandin production, block pain, increase uterine blood flow, or treat an underlying condition, like endometriosis.

 Blood clots that form within make the outflow of menstrual blood harder.
 Applying heat via a hot water bottle could help reduce menstrual cramps.
-Apply the hot water bottle on your lower abdomen and lower back for almost instant relief.
+Hold the hot water bottle to your lower abdomen and lower back for almost instant relief.

 It isn’t really the right time to nibble on fatty foods while guzzling your favorite alcohol when on your period.
 If possible, avoid them totally and replace them with drinks like a warm ginger drink or chamomile tea.
 Other foods to avoid during your period include added sugars, refined and processed foods, fried foods, dairy, carbonated drinks, red meat, coffee, and salt.

 If you can afford to stay home, then spend the time pampering yourself a little.
-Take a warm bath, get a massage with essential oils such as lavender oil and then cozy up under the duvet for a good sleep while listening to good music.
+Take a warm bath and then cozy up under the duvet for a good sleep while listening to good music.
 These simple self-care acts could bring the relief you need as insomnia and/or stress could also be the culprit.